IlKaiser/IoT_Group-Project/raspberry_code/Readme.md

 pip3 install -r requirements.txt
 ```
 to automatically install all needed modules.
-If you have issue installing tensorflow install following this [guide](https://qengineering.eu/install-tensorflow-2.4.0-on-raspberry-64-os.html), delete tensorflow from requirements and run the command again.
+If you have issue installing tensorflow follow this [guide](https://qengineering.eu/install-tensorflow-2.4.0-on-raspberry-64-os.html), delete tensorflow from requirements and run the command again.

 ## Before you execute the program
 ### Bluetooth setup